cdn1864257-crypto/LuxioRectify/replit.md

 State is managed using React Query for server state, custom hooks (e.g., `use-cart`, `use-auth`), local storage for persistence (cart, order history), and React Context API for notifications.

 ### Authentication System
-Firebase Authentication is integrated for user registration, login, and session management, supporting email/password authentication and real-time auth state monitoring.
+MongoDB Atlas is used for user authentication with JWT-based session management.
+The system supports email/password registration and login, with secure password hashing using bcrypt.
+JWT tokens are stored in httpOnly cookies for security.

 ### Internationalization
 The platform supports multiple languages (English, French, Polish, Spanish, Portuguese, Italian, Hungarian) with dynamic switching, IP-based detection, and localized content.